jonsiapno/match-mentees-and-mentors/README.md

 Click on Extensions > Apps Script again
-Find these two lines near the top: javascriptvar MENTORS_PER_MENTEE = 1; // Number of mentors each mentee should have var MAX_MENTEES_PER_MENTOR = 1; // Maximum number of mentees per mentor
+Find these two lines near the top: var MENTORS_PER_MENTEE = 1; // Number of mentors each mentee should have var MAX_MENTEES_PER_MENTOR = 1; // Maximum number of mentees per mentor

 Change the numbers to meet your needs: